-- Failure to set the date and time will cause the wrong date and time data to be recorded with images. - If you make a mistake when configuring the language, date, and time settings, you can change the settings (pages 192, 196).
+- Failure to set the date and time will cause the wrong date and time data to be recorded with images. - Leaving the camera for about one day with no power supplied will cause the date and time settings to be cleared.
+You will have to re-configure the settings after power is restored.
+The following conditions will result in no power being supplied to the camera. - Battery not loaded or dead battery - Battery not loaded or dead battery with the camera on the cradle, but without the cradle plugged into a power outlet - If you make a mistake when configuring the language, date, and time settings, you can change the settings (pages 187, 191).

-Battery Power Conservation Features
+■ Battery Power Conservation Features